cao-awa/Lycoris/doc/spoilers/README.md

 ## TNT
 1. Randomly explosion immediately (100 of 1)
 2. Randomly failure to explosion (1000 of 1)
+3. Will follow to the player that triggered the TNT

 ## Player
 1. Randomly in fire if inventory has flint and steel when player moving (100 of 1)